Niccuby/Sendust-ml-featurization-SHAP/README.md

 #### Step 3 — Oliynyk (CBFV) Feature Extraction

-Data preprocessing and featurization using the CBFV Oliynyk descriptor set (Composition-Based Feature Vector).
+Data preprocessing converts chemical composition (wt%) into (at%) elemental formulas for subsequent featurization using the CBFV Oliynyk descriptor set.
 These notebooks extract raw Oliynyk features from chemical formulas and save them for downstream feature selection and model training.

 | Notebook | Description |
 |---|---|